wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

 ##### 32 Court may make orders setting out timetable for disclosure

-*   (1) At any time after the duty to provide full disclosure of information has arisen under [section 13][17], the Court or the Registrar may, on the Court's or the Registrar's own motion or on the application of the prosecutor or the defendant, give directions regarding the timing of disclosure under that section.
+*   (1) At any time after the duty to provide full disclosure of information has arisen under [section 13][17], the court or the Registrar may, on the court's or the Registrar's own motion or on the application of the prosecutor or the defendant, give directions regarding the timing of disclosure under that section.

-    (2) If a non-party disclosure order has been made under [section 29][35], the Court may, on the Court's or the Registrar's own motion or on the application of the prosecutor or the defendant or the non-party, give directions regarding the timing of disclosure.
+    (2) If a non-party disclosure order has been made under [section 29][36], the court may, on the court's or the Registrar's own motion or on the application of the prosecutor or the defendant or the non-party, give directions regarding the timing of disclosure.

-    (3) If the defendant or the prosecutor or a non-party fails to comply with directions given under this section, the Court or the Registrar may, on the Court's or the Registrar's own motion or on the application by the prosecutor or the defendant,---
+    (3) If the defendant or the prosecutor or a non-party fails to comply with directions given under this section, the court or the Registrar may, on the court's or the Registrar's own motion or on the application by the prosecutor or the defendant,---

     *   (a) give further directions; or

-    *   (b) if the Court is satisfied that there is no reasonable excuse for the failure to comply, deal with the failure as a contempt of Court.
+    *   (b) if the court is satisfied that there is no reasonable excuse for the failure to comply, deal with the failure as a contempt of court.

-    (4) Subsection (3) does not limit the powers of a Court under any other enactment or rule of law to deal with any failure by a prosecutor or defendant or a non-party to comply with the directions of the Court under this section.
+    (4) Subsection (3) does not limit the powers of a court under any other enactment or rule of law to deal with any failure by a prosecutor or defendant or a non-party to comply with the directions of the court under this section.

 ##### 33 Appeals

-*   (1) The prosecutor or the defendant may appeal against a decision of a Court under [section 30][37] or [31][38].
+*   (1) The prosecutor or the defendant may appeal against a decision of a court under [section 30][38] or [31][39].

-    (2) The defendant or the prosecutor or a non-party may appeal against a decision of a Court under [section 29][35].
+    (2) The defendant or the prosecutor or a non-party may appeal against a decision of a court under [section 29][36].

-    (3) An appeal under this section may,---
+    (3) An appeal under this section---

-    *   (a) if the order was made by a Court (as defined in [section 7(a)][9]), be made to the Court of Appeal with the leave of that Court, or to the Supreme Court with the leave of that Court; or
+    *   (a) may be made to the Court of Appeal with the leave of that court, or to the Supreme Court with the leave of that court, if the order was made by---

+        *   (i) the High Court; or

+        *   (ii) a District Court in a proceeding for a category 3 offence after the defendant elected a jury trial:

-    *   (b) in any other case, be made to the High Court with the leave of that Court, or to the Supreme Court with the leave of that Court.
+    *   (b) may, in any other case, be made to the High Court with the leave of that court.

-    (4) If the appeal is made to the Supreme Court or Court of Appeal, subsections (3) to (5) of [section 379A][79] of the Crimes Act 1961 apply with any necessary modifications.
+    (4) [Subpart 2][87] of Part 6 of the Criminal Procedure Act 2011 applies to an appeal under this section with any necessary modifications.

-    (5) If the appeal is made to the High Court, [sections 116 to 144][80] of the Summary Proceedings Act 1957 apply, so far as applicable and with any necessary modifications.
+    (5) Despite [subpart 2][87] of Part 6 of the Criminal Procedure Act 2011,---

+    *   (a) a notice of application for leave to appeal to the High Court must be filed within 3 working days after the date of the decision to which the appeal relates:

+    *   (b) a notice of application for leave to appeal to the Court of Appeal or the Supreme Court must be filed within 10 working days after the date of the decision to which the appeal relates.

+    Section 33(3): replaced, on 1 July 2013, by [section 5(1)][88] of the Criminal Disclosure Amendment Act 2013 (2013 No 28).

+    Section 33(4): replaced, on 1 July 2013, by [section 5(2)][88] of the Criminal Disclosure Amendment Act 2013 (2013 No 28).

+    Section 33(5): replaced, on 1 July 2013, by [section 5(2)][88] of the Criminal Disclosure Amendment Act 2013 (2013 No 28).

 ##### 34 Undisclosed information

-*   (1) This section applies if, at the hearing or trial of a defendant, the Court is satisfied that---
+*   (1) This section applies if, at the hearing or trial of a defendant, the court is satisfied that---

     *   (a) evidence sought to be adduced by a party is, or is based on, information that should have been disclosed to the other party under this Act; and

     *   (b) that information was not disclosed.

-    (2) The Court may---
+    (2) The court may---

     *   (a) exclude the evidence; or